Jacobaston/project-3/README.md

 ![Comment](read.me_assets/comment.png)

 Finally, we wanted the user to be able to comment on other users profiles, meet-ups, groups and restuarants.
 This would give the website a review system very similar to the likes of TripAdvisor or other review sites.
+Unfortunately, we only had time to implement the commenting to the profile and meet-ups.

 ```js
 function handleComment() {